The lead price performed well in 2017. China produced the most of the metal, but six other countries also produced notable amounts.

 The seventh-largest producer of lead is India, whose production increased only slightly in 2017 to 150,000 MT; that’s up from 147,000 MT in 2016.
 As with Russia, information on lead in India is limited.

 What’s next for the lead price?
-Will Chinese factory closures continue to drive the price upward?
+Will the base metal see a turnaround in 2019?

 Don’t forget to follow us @INN_Resource for real-time news updates!